Childhood and Education Journey of John Brennan Crutchley in Timeline

 1970: Introduction to blood drinking

-In 1970, during the sentencing phase for his crimes, John Brennan Crutchley claimed he was introduced to blood drinking by a nurse as part of a sexual ritual.
+In 1970, Crutchley claimed to have been introduced to blood drinking by a nurse as part of a sexual ritual.

-On the evening of November 22, 1985, Laura Murphy was found crawling along the side of the road in Malabar, Florida, after being kidnapped and assaulted.
+On the evening of November 22, 1985, in Malabar, Florida, Laura Murphy was found crawling along the side of the road.

-In June 1986, John Brennan Crutchley pleaded guilty to kidnapping and rape charges.
+In June 1986, Crutchley pleaded guilty on kidnapping and rape charges.

-On August 8, 1996, John Brennan Crutchley was released from Union Correctional Institution, but was arrested less than a day later for violating his parole after testing positive for marijuana.
+On August 8, 1996, Crutchley was released from Union Correctional Institution and then rearrested for violating parole.

-On January 31, 1997, John Brennan Crutchley was sentenced to life imprisonment under the 'three strikes law' after violating his parole.
+On January 31, 1997, Crutchley was sentenced to life imprisonment under the "three strikes law".

-In 1998, Ressler predicted that Crutchley's '25 to life' sentence would result in release by this year.
-He was released in 1996, then re-arrested.
+In 1998, Ressler predicted that Crutchley's "25 to life" sentence would result in release.